Cycling in Boston: History

-At the end of the 19th century, cycling was especially popular in Boston, and Outing Magazine at the time described Boston as "the bicycling paradise of America".
+At the end of the 19th century, cycling was especially popular in Boston, and Outing Magazine at the time described Boston as "the bicycling paradise of America."
+The city developed a strong culture of bicycling; the public parks proved popular among recreational cyclists and as venues for cycling sporting events.
+Annual Fourth of July racing events were held on the Boston Common after 1881, attracting as many as fifteen thousand people.

 The city's cyclists were pivotal in the formation of the national organization League of American Wheelmen, and Massachusetts had the largest per capita membership in the league in the 1890s and the largest percentage of women members.
+The Boston chapter of the LAW advocated for favorable legal change, paving improvements and, increasing the adoption of the bicycle among the general public.